 Students are strongly encouraged to purchase travel insurance through an independent insurance provider in the event that you must withdraw from your study abroad program, due to personal, housing or academic reasons.
 You may also add on "Cancel for any reason" insurance, which is also strongly recommended, but must be purchased at the time of purchasing your airline ticket.

-All UVM students studying abroad must attend a pre-departure orientation the Saturday before final exam week the semester before studying abroad.
+All UVM students studying abroad must attend a pre-departure orientation held during the last few weeks of the semester before studying abroad.

-Note: This pre-departure orientation does not apply to students participating on UVM faculty-led programs or semester-long programs in Oaxaca and Belize.
+Note: This pre-departure orientation does not apply to students participating on UVM faculty-led programs or semester-long programs in Oaxaca.

 -10:00 am Exchange (UVM & ISEP, Direct Enrollment, Buckham) Programs